 GinTernaryValue triConsistent(GinTernaryValue check, StrategyNumber n, Datum query, int32 nkeys, Pointer extra_data, Datum queryKeys, bool nullFlags)

 triConsistentis similar to

-When there are no GIN_MAYBE values in the check vector, GIN_MAYBE return value is equivalent of setting recheck flag in the boolean
+When there are no GIN_MAYBE values in the check vector, a GIN_MAYBE return value is the equivalent of setting the recheck flag in the boolean